UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 Typing in "rsem-calculate-expression" or any of the other commands without any arguments will bring up a help screen.
 In all the RSEM commands below.

 Step 1.
 Install Bowtie.
-COMPLETED
+NOTE THAT STEP 1 AND 2 ARE COMPLETED

 sudo apt-get install bowtie2